 The non-network Medicare Advantage plans are a type of personal fee-for-service plan that does not require the participant to see a specific doctor or go to a specific hospital.
 However, the doctor or hospital that is chosen must be willing to accept the plan’s payment structure.

-- Preferred Provider Organization (PPO) – These plans are somewhat similar to HMOs, however with a PPO, the beneficiaries do not need to obtain a referral in order to see a specialist who is outside of the network.
+These plans are somewhat similar to HMOs, however, with a PPO, the beneficiaries do not need to obtain a referral in order to see a specialist who is outside of the network.
 Also, participants are allowed to see any provider or doctor that accepts Medicare.
 However, PPOs do limit the amount that their members pay for care outside of the network.

-- Private Fee-for-Service Plans (PFFS) – These types of plans offer a Medicare-approved private insurance plan.
-With these plans, Medicare will pay the plan for Medicare approved services while the PFFS determines – up to a certain limit – how much the care participant must pay for their covered services.
+These types of plans offer a Medicare-approved private insurance plan.
+With these plans, Medicare will pay the plan for Medicare-approved services while the PFFS determines – up to a certain limit – how much the care participant must pay for their covered services.
 In these plans, the participant handles the difference in cost between the amount paid by Medicare and the amount that the PFFS charges.

-- Special Needs Plans (SNP) – These types of plans provide a more focused type of health care for those who have specific health conditions.
-An individual who joins a SNP plan will receive their health care services as well as more focused care in order to manage their specific condition or disease.
+These types of plans provide a more focused type of health care for those who have specific health conditions.
+An individual who joins an SNP plan will receive health care services as well as more focused care in order to manage their specific condition or disease.

-- Cost Plans (1876 Cost Plans) – Cost plans are a type of HMO plan that gets reimbursed on a cost basis rather than on a capitated, or per head, amount such as with other types of private health care plans.
-Cost enrollees are allowed to receive care outside of their HMO and have those costs be reimbursed through the traditional fee-for-service system.
+Cost plans are a type of HMO plan that gets reimbursed on a cost basis rather than on a capitated, or per head, amount, such as with other types of private health care plans.
+Cost enrollees are allowed to receive care outside of their HMO and have those costs reimbursed through the traditional fee-for-service system.

 - A private Medicare Advantage insurance policy with a high annual deductible